Learn from an Amish Lifestyle – Get More Done In Less Time

 Step #1 It all begins with a list

 As with anything I teach, you will not get too far without a good list.
 Grab a piece of paper and write down everything that needs to be accomplished this week.
-I like to sort things out a bit to make them easier.
+I like to sort things out by category just a bit to make them easier.

-- Laundry-gather clothes, wash, dry, iron, put away.
+- Laundry – gather clothes, wash, dry, iron, and put them away.

 Step #2 Pick a day